+- 4 Log in as superuser and mount the SFCFSHA 7.4.1 installation media. - 5 From root, start the installer.

+./installer

-- 3 If a cache area is online, you must take the cache area offline before you upgrade the VxVM RPM.
-Use the following command to take the cache area offline: - # sfcache offline cachename - Log in as superuser and mount the SFCFSHA 7.4 installation media. - 5 From root, start the installer. - # ./installer - From the menu, select Upgrade a Product and from the sub menu, select Rolling Upgrade. - 7 The installer suggests system names for the upgrade.
+- 6 From the menu, select Upgrade a Product and from the sub menu, select Rolling Upgrade. - 7 The installer suggests system names for the upgrade.
 Press Enter to upgrade the suggested systems, or enter the name of any one system in the cluster on which you want to perform a rolling upgrade and then press Enter. - 8 The installer checks system communications, release compatibility, version information, and lists the cluster name, ID, and cluster nodes.
-Type v to continue. - 9 The installer inventories the running service groups and determines the node or nodes to upgrade in phase 1 of the rolling upgrade.
+Type y to continue. - 9 The installer inventories the running service groups and determines the node or nodes to upgrade in phase 1 of the rolling upgrade.
 Type y to continue.
 If you choose to specify the nodes, type n and enter the names of the nodes. - 10 The installer performs further prechecks on the nodes in the cluster and may present warnings.
-You can type y to continue or guit the installer and address the precheck's warnings. - 11 Review the end-user license agreement, and type y if you agree to its terms. - 12 If the boot disk is encapsulated and mirrored, you can create a backup boot disk. - If you choose to create a backup boot disk, type y.
+You can type y to continue or quit the installer and address the precheck's warnings. - 11 Review the end-user license agreement, and type y if you agree to its terms. - 12 If the boot disk is encapsulated and mirrored, you can create a backup boot disk.

+If you choose to create a backup boot disk, type y.
 Provide a backup name for the boot disk group or accept the default name.
-The installer then creates a backup copy of the boot disk group. - 13 After the installer detects the online service groups, the installer prompts the user to do one of the following: - Manually switch service groups - Use the CPI to automatically switch service groups
+The installer then creates a backup copy of the boot disk group.

+- 13 After the installer detects the online service groups, the installer prompts the user to do one of the following: - Manually switch service groups - Use the CPI to automatically switch service groups